James Robinson (North Dakota judge): Legal career

-Robinson then moved to Fargo, in the Dakota Territory, where he resumed his private practice until 1916, when, at the age of 73, he was elected to a six-year term on the North Dakota Supreme Court.
+Robinson then moved to Fargo, Dakota Territory, in 1882 where he resumed his private practice until 1916, when, at the age of 73, he was elected to a six-year term on the North Dakota Supreme Court.

 While serving as a Justice, he wrote a weekly "Saturday Evening Letter" column about the work of the court for the Bismarck Tribune.
 He had an opposition to the doctrine of precedent and stare decisis, which attracted criticism upon his practice.

 He became Chief Justice of North Dakota in 1921, but was defeated in a reelection attempt in 1922.

+Later years

 He then returned to the practice of law until poor health forced his retirement, in 1931.
+In 1923, Robinson published a book entitled Wrongs and Remedies.
+In 1931, he moved into a National Soldiers Home in Milwaukee, Wisconsin, and remained there until his death in 1933.